 Bruce Castle Park

-Lordship Lane, N17
+Lordship Lane, N17.

 You can now book Bruce Castle Park tennis courts online.

 Located in Tottenham, Bruce Castle Park covers eight hectares of parkland and is rich in history dating back to the early 11th century.

-Each year nearly 900,000 people visit the park to use its many facilities, including the tennis and basketball courts, play bowls or to enjoy festivals and events.
-In the summer, children flock to the paddling pool and then the magnificent ancient oak tree, that dominates the northern side of the park, which provides welcome shade.
-Find out more about the facilities
+Each year nearly 900,000 people visit the park to use its many facilities, including the tennis and basketball courts, boules, or to enjoy festivals and events.
+In the summer, the most visited attraction in Bruce Castle Park has to be the brilliant paddling pool, which children and families flock to when it's open from the end of May until September.

 For details on how to get to Bruce Castle Park please see our A-Z of Parks.

-Give us feedback about this page
+Tell us what you think about this page